 The traditional view the Roman Catholic and Lutheran churches have held of the end times is the Amillennial eschatological viewpoint which states there is no actual millennial reign and that Christians will be raised in the air to meet Jesus when He comes back.
 The other view, held by the Baptist and other Reformed churches, is the post-millennial view which states the Church would advance the Kingdom through missions and revivals.
 This view also states that Jesus will come at the end of the millennium to establish His reign, and that He will meet in the air the raised and transformed believers who will come with Him to earth and consummate the Kingdom.

 In our next issue, I will finish the subject of revival’s effect upon theology as we turn to the 20th and 21st Century revivals.

 Action Point: Many opportunities are coming in 2020 for expanding the Kingdom and equipping the saints.
 I’m particularly excited about our Greater Things event August 5-8 in Nashville.
 I believe God is going to do some amazing things.
 Please pray for a massive outpouring of the miraculous during this time.

 P.S.
 Do you know what God’s will is for us?
 God-empowered living where the supernatural becomes our expectation.
 This is our inheritance in Christ.
 This is God’s will for us, for such a time as this.
-Come join me, Dr Heidi Baker, Michael Koulianos, John Gray, Katherine Ruonala, Tom Jones, Blaine Cook, Justin Allen, Brian Starley, and William Wood on August 5-8 at Greater Things in Nashville, TN.
+Come join me and others at an upcoming Greater Things event.